rubenmesserschmidt/Material-Picker_docs/docs/source/preferences.rst

 ********

 **Auto Reload**
  When enabled material changes in the linked file will be automatically synced with the local file.
+Therefor the python module 'pygetwindow' is required and will be installed automatically.
   :Default: ``Disabled``